 Application Form – we will check you are eligible to apply

-Online Assessments – you will take the Behavioural Styles Questionnaire and the Situational Judgement Test.
-These measure your typical behaviour and preferences at work as well as your decision making skills in a work environment.
-You do not need any policing knowledge or experience to successfully complete these.
+Online Assessments – you will take the Behavioural Styles Questionnaire.
+This measures your typical behaviours and preferences at work.
+You do not need any policing knowledge or experience to successfully complete this.

 ‘Day One’ Assessment Centre – this is a national assessment centre which places you in the position of a police officer.
 You will complete seven exercises based which have been designed around realistic policing scenarios.
 You will need to achieve 55% or more to progress to the next stage.

 Fitness Test – you will need to obtain level 5.4 in the bleep test.

 Medical – you will be required to complete a questionnaire with your medical history.